Dynamic Ranking and Translation Synchronization: Projection method analysis

 \section{Projection method analysis}

 Let us now obtain bounds for the estimation error of the projection method.
-To prove Theorem \ref{thm:main_result_proj}, we will use an analogous scheme to Section \ref{sec:analysis_proj}, i.e., we build upon the static case when all the comparison graphs are the same.
-Before proceeding, it will be useful to introduce some notation specific to the projection approach that will be used in the analysis. \paragraph{Notation.} Let us define the following quantities. \begin{itemize} \item $\calL_\tau=\{(k,j)\in\{0,\cdots, T\}\times [n]\text{ s.t }\lambda_j\mu_k<\tau\}$, where $\tau>0$, corresponds to the indices for the low-frequency part of the spectrum. \item $\calH_\tau=\{0,\cdots, T\}\times [n]\setminus \calL_\tau$ corresponds to the indices for the high-frequency part of the spectrum.
+To prove Theorem \ref{thm:main_result_proj}, we will use an analogous scheme to Section \ref{sec:analysis_smooth_pen}, i.e., we build upon the non-evolving case, by considering that all the comparison graphs are the same.
+Before proceeding, it will be useful to introduce some notation specific to the projection approach that will be used in the analysis. \paragraph{Notation.} Let us define the following quantities. \begin{itemize} \item $\calL_\tau=\{(k,j)\in\{0,\cdots, T\}\times [n]\text{ s.t }\lambda_j\mu_k\leq\tau\}$, where $\tau\in[0,\infty]$, corresponds to the indices for the low-frequency part of the spectrum of $E^TE$.
+Note that when $\tau=0$, it corresponds to the indices for the nullspace of $E^TE$.
+On the other hand, when $\tau=\infty$, we have $\calL_\infty~=~\{0,\cdots, T\}\times [n]$. \item $\calH_\tau=\{0,\cdots, T\}\times [n]\setminus \calL_\tau$ corresponds to the indices for the high-frequency part of the spectrum.

 \item $\lfreqsp=\spn\{u_k\otimes a_j\}_{(k,j)\in \calL_\tau}$ is the linear space spanned by the low frequency eigenvectors. $\lfreqproj$ is the projection matrix for $\lfreqsp$.

 \item $\hfreqproj$ is the projection matrix for the orthogonal complement of $\calV_\tau$, i.e., $\hfreqsp$. \end{itemize} The previous definitions help formalize the description of $\est z$ in \eqref{eq:proj_estimator} and we can write, in matrix notation,